Memphis Wage and Hour Attorneys

 An employer must be able to prove that an employee is an independent contractor but it is difficult for them to do so.
 An employer cannot just decide your job status for FLSA purposes, this is a matter for the Department of Labor or a court to decide.

 The distinction between exempt and nonexempt employees depends on many factors.
-An experienced wage and hour attorney could help determine if a worker is properly classified in their position.
+Experienced wage theft lawyers could help determine if a worker is properly classified in their position.

 Wage and Hour Violations